gardener/gardener-extension-registry-cache/docs/usage/registry-cache/upstream-credentials.md

 The registry-cache extension is using the [Distribution project](https://github.com/distribution/distribution) as pull through cache implementation.
 The Distribution project does not use the provided credentials from the CRI implementation while fetching an image from the upstream.
 Hence, the above-described scenarios such as configuring image pull Secret for a Pod or configuring kubelet credential provider plugins don't work out of the box with the pull through cache provided by the registry-cache extension.
 Instead, the Distribution project supports configuring only one set of credentials for a given pull through cache instance (for a given upstream).

-This document describe how to supply credentials for the private upstream registry in order to pull private image with the registry cache.
+This document describes how to supply credentials for the private upstream registry in order to pull private image with the registry cache.

-## How to configure the registry cache to use upstream registry credentials?
+## Procedure

 1. Create an immutable Secret with the upstream registry credentials in the Garden cluster: